Montana Debt Relief

 Credit Card Debt

-Although Montana's credit card debt is below the national average, it has increased from $4,778 in 2021.
+Although Montana's credit card debt is below the national average, it still represents a high number for a less populated state.
 This increase in credit card debt can be attributed to the high cost of living that consumers are grappling with in the midst of an inflationary economy.

 Student Loan Debt

-11.7% of Montana residents owe a total student loan debt of $4.2 billion.
-The average student debt loan in the state of Montana is $33,149, and the median is $28,727, with 50.9% of the debtors below 35 years, while 33.7% of the residents have attained a bachelor’s degree or higher.
+11.2% of Montana residents owe a total student loan debt of $4.3 billion.
+The average student debt loan in the state of Montana is $33,858, with 48% of the debtors below 35 years.

 Bankruptcy